The Standard Model

-In the attempt to write down another extended Standard Model, we would try to write it as a whole - strong interactions, electroweak interactions, and others as a whole, and not separately.
-In that way, the "basic units", which are based on the right-handed Dirac components or left-handed Dirac components, would be more appropriate than just "the building blocks of matter".
-Each basic unit derives from one kinetic-energy term, $-{\bar \Psi}_R \gamma_\mu \partial_\mu \Psi_R$ or $-{\bar\Psi}_L\gamma_\mu \partial_\mu \Psi_L$, and from only one such term.
+The {\it "basic units of matter"}, which are based on the right-handed Dirac components or left-handed Dirac components but have their group assignments {\it explicit} under the group $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$, would be more appropriate than the so-called "building blocks of matter".
+Moreover, each basic unit derives from one kinetic-energy term, $-{\bar \Psi}_R \gamma_\mu \partial_\mu \Psi_R$ or $-{\bar\Psi}_L\gamma_\mu \partial_\mu \Psi_L$, and from only one such term.
 The gauge principle tells us that $\partial_\mu$ is to be replaced by some "gauge-invariant" derivative $D_\mu$.
-This would be a way to write down a theory in the globally consistent manner.
+It is clear that this would be an economical way to write down a theory in the globally consistent manner.

-We may split the ordinary-matter world into the "quark" world and the "lepton" world.
-As we know so far, the dark-matter world does not involve {\it directly} strong and electromagnetic interactions.
-We could decide which multiplet of the dark-matter group $SU_f(3)$ each basic unit should belong - for instance, we may rule out the direct coupling between the quark world and the dark-matter world, altogether.